tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 :::{sidebar} Watch
 <iframe src="https://wgu.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=84af12b9-96da-41dc-b9ee-ac400141ba80&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" title="B and B1: Other Works" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" class="center" alt= "Title screen for video.">
 </iframe>
-This video was created for ROM2 but is still relevant for ROM3.
+We created this video for ROM2, but it is still relevant for ROM3.
 :::

 Think of this section as a literature review where you summarize a work (part B) and then relate it to your project (B1).
 The works *only need to connect to an aspect of your project*; they don't need to align with your project entirely.
-You use anything an industry professional created, e.g., online articles, videos, vendor documentation, whitepapers, etc. Most importantly, you must have **four** different works cited with an intext citation, e.g., (Smith, 2021).
+You use anything an industry professional created, e.g., online articles, videos, vendor documentation, whitepapers, etc. Most importantly, you must have **four** different works cited with an in-text citation, e.g., (Smith, 2021).

-1. **Summarize the work.** tell your reader what's the work is about; there is no need to offer an opinion or analyze it -simply summarize the content.
+1. **Summarize the work.** tell your reader what the work is about; there is no need to offer an opinion or analyze it -simply summarize the content.
 We recommend 1-2 paragraphs per work.
 2. **Include an in-text citation,** e.g., (Author, year) for [APA guidelines](https://apastyle.apa.org/style-grammar-guidelines/citations/basic-principles/author-date).
 Consider using a [referencing tool](resources:general:grammar:sources).
 3. **Relate the work to your project.** Following the summary, describe how the work expands the context of the problem or supports the implementation solution.
 We recommend at least one paragraph per work.